 So, you MUST have non-perishable foods, like canned goods and a lot of water stockpiled to help you get through a disaster (get a list of foods to stockpile here).

 But, sorry to break it to you: stockpiling food isn’t going to be enough to get you through a long-term disaster.

 Here is a list of non-food items you will also need to stockpile.

 Hygiene isn’t just a matter of smelling nice while you wait out a disaster.
 If you get dirty, then it can become a serious health risk.
-Of these items, the most important is going to be buckets and trash bags to serve as a toilet.
-You can read more about survival hygiene and how to make an emergency toilet system here.

 - Hand Sanitizer: Using this instead of soap will help you save water.

 - Female Hygiene Items: My wife uses a menstrual cup reusable and lasts 5 years, so we don’t stockpile these—more on feminine hygiene in an emergency.